 A 2021 Harvard Business Review report showed that a whopping 78% of companies failed at their efforts to shift the way they do business.
 If you’re an entrepreneur, CEO or other business leader focused on new ways to scale your business, that might seem like bad news.
+Employee buy-in can not longer be undervalued; collaboration increases job satisfaction, company outcomes and releases creative ideas through a greater sense of belonging.

 But it isn’t all gloom and doom.